Kickin’ It with Pat McAfee: A Celebrity Punter Unmasked

 He has a big leg, a beauty-queen girlfriend, an NFL paycheck, and legions of followers.
-For the Indianapolis Colts’ media-darling punter, life is tweet.
+For the Indianapolis Colts’ media darling, life is tweet.

 Pat McAfee won’t use urinals in public restrooms, and he always washes his hands.
 Because you never know who’s watching.
 He tells me this after coming out of a bathroom in the food court at Circle Centre, and it doesn’t really register; after an hour of ambling through a busy shopping center, the only person who seems to recognize the Colts punter is a kid working at the Finish Line, who pounces on McAfee and asks him to sign a sneaker they keep on hand for famous athletes.
 “Hey, Pat!” the kid hollers.
 “Look, guys, it’s Pat McAfee!”
 But McAfee downplays the fanfare afterward: “I was just in here last month.”